Deploy container instances into an Azure virtual network

 Connecting to 10.0.0.4 (10.0.0.4:80) index.html 100% |*******************************| 1663 0:00:00 ETA

 wget was able to connect and download the index file from the first container using its private IP address on the local subnet.
 Network traffic between the two container groups remained within the virtual network.

-ipAddress: The IP address settings for the container group.
+ipAddress: The private IP address settings for the container group.

 ports: The ports to open, if any.